hostnet/entity-mutation-component/README.md

 Here's an example of a very basic setup.
 Setting this up will be a lot easier if you use a framework that has a Dependency Injection Container.

 It might look a bit complicated to set up, but it's pretty much setting up the tracker component for the most part.
 If you use it in a framework, it's recommended to create a framework specific configuration package for this to automate this away.

+> Note: If you use Symfony2, you can take a look at the [hostnet/entity-tracker-bundle](https://github.com/hostnet/entity-tracker-bundle).
+This bundle is designed to configure the services for you.

 ```php